filecoin-project/filecoin-docs/content/en/basics/project-and-community/chat-and-discussion-forums/index.md

 ## Chat

-For shorter-lived discussions, our community chat open to all on both Slack and Matrix, with bridged channels allowing you to particate in the same conversations from either platform:
+For shorter-lived discussions, our community chat open to all on both Slack and Matrix, with bridged channels allowing you to participate in the same conversations from either platform:

 - [Slack](https://filecoin.io/slack/)
 - [Matrix](https://matrix.to/#/#ipfs-space:ipfs.io)